AIRO

 People with asthma face growing challenges but lack a clear, practical way to manage them.

-The Solution
+Solution

 ‘Airo’ combines a smart inhaler with a companion app to make asthma management simpler and more effective.
 The inhaler tracks usage and sends data to the app, which displays key information clearly.
 Core features include air quality monitoring and integration with wearable devices, creating a more holistic health tool.
 Designed with user research, surveys, and interviews, Airo focuses on delivering a practical, user-centered solution to the challenges asthmatics face.

-The Process
+Process

 Throughout the project, I relied on both traditional and digital tools.
 Pen and paper gave me freedom to sketch ideas quickly, while Pinterest and real-world designs provided inspiration.
 Figma was central for branding and high-fidelity prototypes, with Adobe Illustrator and InDesign supporting brand and report work.
 Notion helped me document research, track progress, and organize ideas.
 Together, these tools both new and familiar, were essential in bringing ‘Airo’ to life.